Project-Platypus/Platypus/docs/getting-started.rst

     plt.ylabel("$f_2(x)$")
     plt.show()

+produce a plot similar to:

 .. image:: images/figure_1.png
+   :scale: 50 %
+   :alt: Pareto front for the DTLZ2 problem

 Note that we did not need to specify many settings when constructing NSGA-II.
 For any options not specified by the user, Platypus supplies the appropriate settings using best practices.
-In this example, Platypus inspected the problem definition to determine that the DTLZ2 problem consists of real-valued decision variables and selects the Simulated Binary Crossover (SBX) and Polynomial Mutation (PM) operators.
+In this example, Platypus inspected the problem definition to determine that the DTLZ2 problem consists of real-valued decision variables and selected the Simulated Binary Crossover (SBX) and Polynomial Mutation (PM) operators.
 One can easily switch to using a different operators, such as Parent-Centric Crossover (PCX):